Adarsh3559/python/README.md

-# python This Repositery contains my learning of pyhton and some interactive code which i made while learning the python course.
+This Repositery contains my learning of pyhton and some interactive code which i made while learning the python course.